Corzo05/SitioWeb-SistemaDeGesti-nDeNotas/README.md

 #### This project uses the XAMPP database manager, so the steps are:

 - Clone the repository or download the .zip and extract it.
-- Open the project and install (if you don't have them already) the libraries specified above with pip library_name.
+- Open the project and install the dependencies with pip install -r requirements.txt.
 - Open XAMPP, start MySQL and Apache.
 - Open phpMyAdmin and create a database named "cueto".
 - Load the .sql database included in the "BBDD" folder within the project.